Ceremony on 23 October 2020 at The Landmark London

 Please note that entries for materials will not be accepted.

-Projects entered into this category must have been available commercially since 1 January 2016 and the design process should not have started earlier than 1 January 2014.
+Projects entered in this category must have been available commercially since 1 January 2018 and the design process should not have started earlier than 1 January 2016.

 In this category, the Judges will be looking for an electronic product or component that addresses a particular market need and which brings a significant performance improvement; either over a previous product or over competitive devices.